3 Amazing Via Francigena Cycling Holidays

 For the city-slicker

 A route for those who want to get away from it all but just not too far away from it all.
-Featuring two of the most beautiful cities on the planet and roving through idyllic, tranquil countryside on your way.
+Featuring two of the most beautiful cities on the planet and roving through the idyllic, tranquil countryside on your way.
 The Via Francigena cycling from Siena to Rome sets off strong from the UNESCO listed city of Siena and takes cyclists ambling across bountiful orchards of orange and lemon and lush olive groves.
-On the way you’ll cross Val D’Orcia, a land that has inspired many a Renaissance painter before losing yourself in the historic streets of Rome.
+On the way, you’ll cross Val D’Orcia, a land that has inspired many a Renaissance painter before losing yourself in the historic streets of Rome.
 What better way to end a week’s cycling than finishing up in the eternal city, tucking into the best pizza in the world washed down with a glass of Italian wine?
 Colour us jealous!

+I hope you enjoyed this article on ‘3 Amazing Via Francigena Cycling Holidays’.
 For more information on cycling the Via Francigena or to book your trip contact our travel specialists.